Shaping a unified, beautiful and fun shopping experience.

 I believe an intensive design process requires an emphasis on performing user research.
 Uncovering the "why" behind the way technology should work is what drew me to UX design in the first place.

-Ideas.
-Ideas.
-Ideas.
-While Information Architecture can make sense of a mess of data, interaction design can expand on and animate data into a engaging, yet practical solution for users.
+Ideas, ideas, ideas.
+While Information Architecture can make sense of a quantity of data, interaction design can expand on and animate data into an engaging, yet practical solution for users.
 Whether it is using a new prototyping tool, creating visuals, or going straight into code, UI Engineering makes ideas a reality.

 Staying hungry and foolish is important.
 I am on the tip of the iceberg in discovering everything out there.
 Currently, learning to use animation and more advanced front-end skills are on my agenda.